Skip to content

 The Engine is waiting for Agents to complete their tasks.
 Check:

 1. Are agents connected?
-Run banyan-cli status.
+Run banyan-cli agent.

 2. Check agent logs for errors in the terminal where agent start is running.